 Recognizing that most engineers and designers have been reared in an environment of heavy use of the inch system and that the amount of literature about metric gears is limited, we are offering this technical gear section as an aid to understanding and use of metric gears.
-In the following pages, metric gear standards are introduced along with information about interchangeability and noninterchangeability.
-Although gear theory is the same for both the inch and metric systems, the formulae for metric gearing take on a different set of symbols.
+In the following pages, metric gear standards are introduced along with information about interchangeability and non interchangeability.
+Although gear theory is the same for both the inch and metric systems, the formula for metric gearing take on a different set of symbols.
 These equations are fully defined in the metric system.
 The coverage is thorough and complete with the intention that this be a source for all information about gearing with definition in a metric format.

 1.1 Comparison Of Metric Gears With American Inch Gears